openvinotoolkit/openvino/inference-engine/samples/hello_query_device/README.md

-# Hello Query Device C++ Sample
+# Hello Query Device C++ Sample {#openvino_inference_engine_samples_hello_query_device_README}

 This topic demonstrates how to run the Hello Query Device sample application, which queries Inference Engine devices and prints their metrics and default configuration values.
-The sample shows how to use [Query Device API feature](./docs/IE_DG/InferenceEngine_QueryAPI.md).
+The sample shows how to use [Query Device API feature](../../../docs/IE_DG/InferenceEngine_QueryAPI.md).
 > **NOTE:** This topic describes usage of C++ implementation of the Query Device Sample.
-> For the Python* implementation, refer to [Hello Query Device Python* Sample](./inference-engine/ie_bridges/python/sample/hello_query_device/README.md)
+> For the Python* implementation, refer to [Hello Query Device Python* Sample](../../ie_bridges/python/sample/hello_query_device/README.md)
 ## Running

 To see quired information, run the following: